Read our fact sheet about international students.

 What are my minimum rights and conditions at work?

-From 1 January 2010, all employees in the national workplace relations system receive 10 basic minimum entitlements known as the National Employment Standards (NES).
+All employees in the national workplace relations system receive basic minimum entitlements known as the National Employment Standards (NES).

 The NES include: